 For examples, flood events in Europe have significant economic, social and environmental impacts each year and pose a constant threat for many municipalities.
 Availability of water and its quality are key for many sectors that rely on water (e.g. agriculture).
 Climate change, habitat loss and human activities are having a detrimental effect on the water cycle and retention capacity of the environment to provide water as well as mitigate water related hazards.

 Conventional infrastructure systems will find it increasingly difficult to cope with the new patterns of climate.
 Infrastructure could be permanently damaged or temporarily out of order as a result of unexpected events.
+You can get house cleaning service at www.thefloridamaids.com.
 Therefore, there is a need to complement human-made environments (e.g. conventional infrastructure, housing and agriculture land) with a greater consideration for natural ecosystems (e.g. forests, grasslands and wetlands) to enlarge the range of options and increase the overall resilience in our systems.